Trade and Industry Bank: Ownership

 The first series of 5,000 shares with par value of 400 Lithuanian auksinas.
 Additional 2,500 shares were issued in 1921 and 22,500 shares in 1922, bringing the stated capital to 12 million auksinas which made it the second largest bank in Lithuania after Ūkio bankas.
 Shares in 1922 were first sold to the existing shareholders; they could buy 3 new shares for each share owned at the nominal price.
 The other shares were sold at market value.
 After the introduction of Lithuanian litas, the stated capital was converted at an inflated 2-to-1 ratio to 6 million litas.
 The more realistic computation put the capital at 1.2 million.

 Initially, 50% of the shares were owned by the Ministry of Finance.
 However, in 1922, the ministry retained only 100 shares and sold 3,650 shares to Martynas Yčas.
 The government later repurchased 300 shares.
 This was controversial as the ministry was accused of selling the shares at below market rate (shares were valued at 1,500 to 1,800 auksinas while Yčas paid 800).
 The issue was investigated by the Constituent Assembly of Lithuania which concluded that there were irregularities and that the government lost money.
 This was one of the reasons for the resignation of the finance minister Jonas Dobkevičius in August 1922.
 At the same time, the bank amended its shareholder agreement which gave each share an equal vote.
 Previously, each shareholder who owned at least 10 shares had one vote.
 This made Yčas the controlling shareholder of the bank.

 According to press reports from July 1919, the Lithuanian Development Corp.
 (Lietuvos atstatymo bendrovė) organized by Lithuanian Americans in New York, invested 1 million auksinas and promised to distribute additional shares worth 2 million in the United States, but that is questionable information as at the time the bank had authorized shares of only 2 million auksinas.
 Reportedly, the Lithuanian Development Corp. was ready to invest up to 7 million auksinas into the bank.

 A number of prominent figures in the politics and culture of the Republic of Lithuania considered it a matter of patriotism to invest and support their country's first bank.
 All shares were registered shares.
 Jonas Šliūpas (father-in-law of Yčas) invested $8,000 in his, his wife's, and his daughter's names.
-A shareholder list from 1922 had 203 names, including politicians Antanas Smetona, Augustinas Voldemaras, Vaclovas Sidzikauskas, linguists Jonas Jablonskis and Juozas Balčikonis, artists Kipras Petrauskas, Stasys Šimkus, Antanas Žmuidzinavičius, Antanas Sodeika, priests Maironis, Konstantinas Olšauskas, Kazimieras Šaulys, Kazimieras Paltarokas.
+A shareholder list from 1922 had 203 names, including politicians Antanas Smetona, Augustinas Voldemaras, Vaclovas Sidzikauskas, linguists Jonas Jablonskis and Juozas Balčikonis, artists Kipras Petrauskas, Stasys Šimkus, Antanas Žmuidzinavičius, Antanas Sodeika, priests Maironis, Konstantinas Olšauskas, Kazimieras Šaulys, Kazimieras Paltarokas, Justinas Staugaitis.